marvinlinn/open-femtosatellite/docs/index.md

 ### Engineering & Research
 {: .fw-700 }

 One domain of interest as mentioned in all three publications/explorations of femtosatellite class spacecrafts is low mass, low cost space exploration and research.
-This project intends to be another parallel thread exploring the possibilities of mineaturization in spacecraft research, as well as swarm communication technolgoies, imaging, and hyperoptimzied SoCs (a future project).
+This project intends to be another parallel thread exploring the possibilities of mineaturization in spacecraft research, as well as swarm communication technolgoies, imaging, and custom low-power & radiation optimized SoCs (a future project).

 ## Project Roadmap
 {: .fw-700 }